-EXHIBIT NO. DESCRIPTION OF EXHIBIT PRIOR FILING OR SEQUENTIAL PAGE NUMBER 10.13 Credit Agreement dated as of June 5, 1998 among WESCO, the Company, WESCO Canada, The Chase Manhattan Bank, The Chase Manhattan Bank of Canada and Lehman Commercial Paper, Inc. Incorporated by reference to Exhibit 10.14 to the Form S-4 10.14 U.S. Receivables Sales Agreement dated June 5, 1998 among the Company, WESCO Receivables Corp. (the "SPC"), The Chase Manhattan Bank and other sellers named therein.
+EXHIBIT NO. DESCRIPTION OF EXHIBIT PRIOR FILING OR SEQUENTIAL PAGE NUMBER 10.14 U.S. Receivables Sales Agreement dated June 5, 1998 among the Company, WESCO Receivables Corp. (the "SPC"), The Chase Manhattan Bank and other sellers named therein.
 Incorporated by reference to Exhibit 10.15 to the Form S-4 10.15 Canadian Receivables Sales Agreement dated June 5, 1998 among WESCO Distribution, WESCO Canada, the SPC, The Chase Manhattan Bank of Canada and other sellers named therein.
 Incorporated by reference to Exhibit 10.16 to the Form S-4 10.16 WESCO Receivables Master Trust Pooling Agreement dated June 5, 1998 among the Company, WESCO Canada, the SPC, and The Chase Manhattan Bank Incorporated by reference to Exhibit 10.17 to the Form S-4 10.17 WESCO Receivables Master Trust Pooling Agreement Series 1998-1 Supplement dated June 5, 1998 Incorporated by reference to Exhibit 10.18 to the Form S-4 10.18 Amended and Restated Registration and Participation Agreement dated June 5, 1998 among WESCO and certain securityholders of WESCO named therein.
 Incorporated by reference to Exhibit 10.19 to the Form S-4 10.19 Employment Agreement between WESCO Distribution and Roy W. Haley Incorporated by reference to Exhibit 10.20 to the Form S-4 10.20 WESCO International, Inc. 1998 Stock Option Plan Incorporated by reference to WESCO's Exhibit 10.1 to Quarterly Report on Form 10-Q for the quarter ended September 30, 1998 10.21 Form of Management Stock Option Agreement Incorporated by reference to WESCO's Exhibit 10.1 to Quarterly Report on Form 10-Q for the quarter ended September 30, 1998 21.1 Subsidiaries of WESCO Incorporated by reference to Exhibit 21.1 to WESCO's Annual Report on Form 10-K for the year ended December 31, 1998.

-EXHIBIT NO. DESCRIPTION OF EXHIBIT SEQUENTIAL PAGE NUMBER 23.1 Consent of Kirkpatrick & Lockhart LLP (included in its opinion filed as Exhibit 5.1 hereto) Filed herewith 23.2 Consent of PricewaterhouseCoopers LLP, Independent Accountants Filed herewith 23.3 Consent of Anchin, Block & Anchin LLP, Independent Accountants Filed herewith 23.4 Consent of Electrical Wholesaling Magazine Previously filed 24.1 Powers of Attorney (included on signature page) Previously filed 27.1 Financial Data Schedule Filed herewith
+23.1 Consent of Kirkpatrick & Lockhart LLP (included in its opinion filed as Exhibit 5.1 hereto) ended becember 31, 1990.
+23.2 Consent of PricewaterhouseCoopers LLP, Independent Accountants Filed herewith 23.3 Consent of Anchin, Block & Anchin LLP, Independent Accountants Filed herewith 23.4 24.1 27.1 Consent of Electrical Wholesaling Magazine Powers of Attorney (included on signature page) Financial Data Schedule Filed herewith Filed herewith Previously filed